getsentry/sentry-docs/src/collections/_documentation/platforms/node/sourcemaps.md

 Webpack is a powerful build tool that resolves and bundles your JavaScript modules into files fit for running in the browser.
 It also supports many different “loaders” which can convert higher-level languages like TypeScript and ES6/ES2015 into browser-compatible JavaScript.

-You can configure webpack to output source maps by editing `webpack.config.js`.
+You can configure Webpack to output source maps by editing `webpack.config.js`.

 ```javascript
 const path = require('path');